operator-framework/olm-docs/content/en/docs/Concepts/crds/clusterserviceversion.md

 1. Bundles are first ordered by semantic version
 2. For bundles with the same version, those **with** a release are ordered **before** those **without** a release
-3. Bundles with the same version and both having releases are ordered by their release version
+3. Bundles with the same version and both having releases are ordered from highest to lowest release version

 ```mermaid
 graph TD